-- Reduce poverty and inequality - More well paid and fair jobs for local people - More local businesses including those owned by communities and workers - Sustainable communities with an increased level of wellbeing and a pride in the place people live in.
+More local businesses including those owned by communities and workers

+Sustainable communities with an increased level of wellbeing and a pride in the place people live in.

 9. PARC Vision

 Purpose of the Development Framework

 Our vision is to create a Nationally Significant Energy and Marine campus.
 Bringing together leading industry operators, world class universities and the latest innovators to deliver technological advances in areas such as power generation and aquaculture.